-14.1 Passed subject elements from the same study programme at another institution
+17.1 Passed educational elements from the same study programme at another institution

-Passed subject elements are equivalent to the corresponding subject elements offered by other educational institutions that offer the programme.
+Passed educational elements are equivalent to the corresponding educational elements offered by other educational institutions that offer the programme.

+17.2 Credit assessment

-14.2 Credit assessment (compulsory credit) in connection with application for admission to/enrolment in the programme
+Compulsory credit in connection with application for admission to/enrolment in the programme

-When the students have fulfilled their duty to inform about completed subject elements from another Danish or international further education and on employment assumed to result in credit transfer, the educational institution will grant credit transfer in each individual case based on completed/passed subject elements and occupations that match course units and parts of the Internship.
+When the students have fulfilled their duty to inform about completed educational elements from another Danish or international further education and on employment assumed to result in credit transfer, the educational institution will grant credit transfer in each individual case based on completed/passed educational elements and occupations that match course units and parts of the Internship.
 The decision is based on a professional assessment.